miurahr/aqtinstall/docs/getting_started.rst

 .. code-block:: console

-    $ aqt install-qt linux android 6.2.0 android_armv7 -m qtcharts qtnetworkauth --autodesktop
+    $ aqt install-qt linux android 6.2.4 android_armv7 -m qtcharts qtnetworkauth --autodesktop

 Installing Qt for WASM
 ----------------------

-To find out how to install Qt for WASM, we need to tell :ref:`aqt list-qt <list-qt command>` that we are using the `wasm` architecture.
-We can do that by using the ``--extension wasm`` flag.
+To find out how to install Qt for WASM, we will need to use the ``wasm_32`` architecture.
+We can find out whether or not that architecture is available for our version of Qt with the ``--arch`` flag.

 .. code-block:: console

+    $ python -m aqt list-qt windows desktop --arch 6.1.3 win64_mingw81 win64_msvc2019_64
-    $ aqt list-qt windows desktop --extension wasm 5.13.1 5.13.2
+    $ python -m aqt list-qt windows desktop --arch 6.2.0 win64_mingw81 win64_msvc2019_64 win64_msvc2019_arm64 wasm_32
-    5.14.0 5.14.1 5.14.2
-    5.15.0 5.15.1 5.15.2

-There are only a few versions of Qt that support WASM, and they are only available for desktop targets.
-If we tried this command with `android`, `winrt`, or `ios` targets, we would have seen an error message.
+Not every version of Qt supports WASM.
+This command shows us that we cannot use WASM with Qt 6.1.3.

-We can check the architecture and modules available as before:
+We can check the modules available as before:

 .. code-block:: console

-    $ aqt list-qt windows desktop --extension wasm --arch 5.15.2        # available architectures wasm_32

-    $ aqt list-qt windows desktop --extension wasm --modules 5.15.2 wasm_32   # available modules
+    $ aqt list-qt windows desktop --modules 5.15.2 wasm_32   # available modules
     qtcharts qtdatavis3d qtlottie qtnetworkauth qtpurchasing qtquicktimeline qtscript qtvirtualkeyboard qtwebglplugin